brave-experiments/sku-js-php/README.md

     * If you don't have privileges to run composer install in your hosting environment, you can run it locally and copy the `vendor/` folder to the corresponding directories your remote server.

  You're all set.

+## Integration

+1. Sign-up on [publishers.brave.com](publishers.brave.com) to generate a secret associated with your site.
+2. Integrate PHP library in your [code](https://github.com/brave-experiments/sku-js-php#php-library).
+3. Integrate JS library in your [code](https://github.com/brave-experiments/sku-js-php/blob/master/lib/js/sku-lib.js) and add the JS snippet to your [code](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/View.php#L18)
+4. Fetch the `SECRET` from the publisher dashboard.
+This secret should be stored securely (secret vaults or environment variables) and should not be directly included in the code.
+In the reference implementation, the secrets are stored as environment variables which are parsed by [`dotenv`](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/.env_example).
+Rename the `.env_example` to `.env` for the reference implementation.
+5. Set the `PAYMENT_HOST` to `grant.rewards.brave.software` in `.env`
+6. Pass this [`SECRET`](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/Controller.php#L23) to `generateSkuToken`.
+7. Generate a `SKU_token` for each item.
+See sample code [here](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/Controller.php#L31)
+8. Embed the `SKU_token` in the web page.
+See sample code [here](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/View.php#L56)
+9. Invoke `BraveSKU.init()` on the client side after the page is loaded.
+See sample code [here](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/js/init.js#L2).
+Init parses the SKU tokens to add a `Buy with BAT` button which on click invokes the Payment UI.
+10. For:
+    * **One-click workflow**: Embed the token with class name [bat-sku-one-click](https://github.com/brave-experiments/sku-js-php/blob/master/demo_one_click/View.php#L54).
+Once the JS library sees a `div` with this `class`.
+It parses the token to add a button which if clicked displays the Payment UI.

+    * **Add-to-cart workflow**: Embed token for each item with [bat-sku-item](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/View.php#L54).
+Once the JS library sees this class it adds an onclick handler which adds or removes the item from the cart.
+To show the total and display the Payment UI the code needs an additional `div` with id [bat-sku-total](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/View.php#L73) which adds a `Buy with BAT` button that updates the total dynamically as items are added/removed from the list.
+11. Once the `PaymentResponse` is received the `orderId` from the `PaymentResponse` is passed to [`validateOrderStatus`](https://github.com/brave-experiments/sku-js-php/blob/master/demo_cart/Controller.php#L37) to confirm if the Payment was successful.

 ## FAQ